auzenne-duo/duolingo-jeeves-updated/README.md

 ## How to deploy

-- Opening a PR will automatically trigger deployment to [`https://duolingo-jeeves-dev.duolingo.com`](https://duolingo-jeeves-dev.duolingo.com)
+- Use this Jenkins job [`https://jenkins-ci.duolingo.com/job/duolingo-jeeves-deploy-galaxy-dev/`](https://jenkins-ci.duolingo.com/job/duolingo-jeeves-deploy-galaxy-dev/) to deploy to the dev cluster at [`https://duolingo-jeeves-dev.duolingo.com`](https://duolingo-jeeves-dev.duolingo.com)
 - Merging a PR will automatically trigger deployment to [`https://duolingo-jeeves-prod.duolingo.com`](https://duolingo-jeeves-prod.duolingo.com)

 ## How to contribute